Middle School Profile

 • One-week Thanksgiving break

-• Two-week winter holiday break
+• Two-week Winter Holiday break

-• One-week spring break in April
+• One-week Spring break

-Middle school classes meet 8:30am - 3:30pm with a 1:30pm dismissal on Wednesdays.
+Middle school classes meet 8:00 am – 3:00 pm with a 1:45 pm dismissal on Wednesdays.
 NWC sustains the goal of a small student body and reduced-sized classes.

 For more detailed information, view our Academic Calendar and Bell Schedule.